Ligusticum scoticum: Ecology

-Within the British Isles, Ligusticum scoticum is only found on coasts where the mean July temperature is below 15 C, and this bound is likely also to apply in other parts of the species' range.
+Within the British Isles, L. scoticum is only found on coasts where the mean July temperature is below 15 C, and this bound is likely also to apply in other parts of the species' range.
 Towards the southern end of its range, the plant performs poorly on south-facing sites.
 It grows in fissures in rocks, where it may be the only vascular plant, and also in cliff-top grassland communities dominated by Festuca rubra and Plantago maritima.

 Ligusticum scoticum cannot tolerate grazing, and is harmed by the actions of nesting seabirds; it is therefore rarely found on bird cliffs, or where grazing sheep and rabbits are found.
 It is, however, tolerant of salt spray, and its growth has been shown to improve when given dilute sea water.
-The leaves of L. scoticum are frost-tolerant, and die back each winter, but regrow very rapidly the following spring.
+The leaves of are frost-tolerant, and die back each winter, but regrow very rapidly the following spring.
 In the British Isles, flowering occurs from June to August, and the seeds are ripe in October or November; the timing is expected to be later at higher latitudes.
-The flowers of L. scoticum are visited by generalist pollinators, mostly flies.
+The flowers are visited by generalist pollinators, mostly flies.